-In my experience, the insurance company may also insist that all of the magnetic contacts and alarm equipment be replaced.
+In my experience, the insurance company may also insist that all of the magnetic contacts, and in fact all of the alarm equipment be replaced.

 Knowing how much a new system would cost will help you decide whether you should try to fix the old one or just replace it.